mathewdenison/submissions-mathewdenison-2022/README.md

 (hint: make small commits with descriptive commit messages)

 - make sure to install node js and yarn package manager on your computer
-- from this directory run the following commands
+- from the application directory run the following commands in terminal

 ```
 yarn install